nejrariizviic/Skillflow/README.md

 ## Testing & Validation
 To ensure a high-quality user experience, multiple rounds of usability testing were conducted:

-- Prototype Testing
+- Prototype testing
-- Interaction & Consistency Review
+- Interaction and consistency review
-- Accessibility Testing
+- Accessibility testing

 These tests helped refine the overall usability, accessibility, and engagement of the platform.